ERREETDES/noa-client/README.md

 ### Manual operations

-run `python -m noa.noa --help` for a list of manual operations.
+run `python -m noa.noa --help` for a list of manual operations or the scripts directory for example usage.
 They can be combined together in a single command.